p4-team/ctf/2018-08-18-whitehat/re04/README.md

 ### First check:

-The string is grabbed, md5-ed using the imported functions and then compared to a static value:
+The string is grabbed, md5-ed using the imported functions and then compared to a static array of values:

 ```c++
 BOOL __stdcall sub_407040(int a1)